sn4k3/SystemInfoSnapshot/README.md

 # Usage
-1.Run program (.exe) as Administrator.
+1. Run program (.exe) as Administrator.
-2.Wait util report gets generated.
+2. Wait util report gets generated.
-3.Open or send the report to someone who can read it and analyse or problem.
+3. Open or send the report to someone who can read it and analyse or problem.

 Note: Program can be executed with '-s', '/s' or '--silent' argument to skip GUI.